bbatsov/projectile/doc/configuration.md

 the command specified in `projectile-switch-project-action` (by default it is `projectile-find-file`).

+!!!
+Tip

+    Invoking the command with a prefix argument (<kbd>C-u s-p p</kbd>) will trigger the Projectile Commander, which gives you quick access to most common commands you might want to invoke on a project.

 Depending on your personal workflow and habits, you may prefer to alter the value of `projectile-switch-project-action`: